wellrestedphp/wellrested/README.md

         // Read some things from the database, cache, whatever.
         // ...read this into the variable $data

-        // Set the values for the instance's reponse member.
+        // Set the values for the instance's response member.
 This is what the
         // Router will eventually use to output a response to the client.
         $this->response->setStatusCode(200);
         $this->response->setHeader('Content-Type', 'application/json');